EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 rails server webrick
 ```

+### Note: Using WEBrick instead of Puma

-NOTE: We're explicitly telling Rails to use the WEBrick development server here because, currently, there's an issue with Puma (another development web server shipped with Rails) that prevents it from working in a WSL environment.
+> We're explicitly telling Rails to use the WEBrick development server here because, currently, there's an issue with Puma (another development web server shipped with Rails) that prevents it from working in a WSL environment.

 You should now see something like this in the prompt: